WildernessLabs/Documentation/docs/Meadow/Release_Notes/v2/index.md

 ### Meadow.OS

 * The default directory for your application is now “/meadow0/”, which represents the on-board flash
-* ESP firmware has had a vendor SDK uplift
+* The ESP32 firmware build has been upgraded to the latest Espessif SDK (5.3.2)
-* Several bugs in the Bluetooth stack have been resolved making the system more robust
+* Major improvements and bug fixes in the Bluetooth stack
-* A regression has been resolved that was causing the EG21 cell modem to often not boot up properly
+* Improvements in power-up logic for the EG21 cell network module

 ### Meadow.Core

 * **BLE Start/Stop** - Added StopBluetoothServer method to IBluetoothAdapter.
-The Bluetooth service can now be stopped and started multiple times and has the ability for the service to be redefined (See the Bluetooth_Restart example in the Meadow.Samples repository for more information).
+The Bluetooth service can now be stopped and started multiple times and has the ability for the service to be redefined (See the Bluetooth_Restart example in the Meadow.Samples repository for more information)
-* **BLE Notifications** - Bluetooth now implements notifications on characteristics.
+* **BLE Notifications** - Bluetooth now implements notifications on characteristics
-* **BLE Company UUID** - Bluetooth now accepts setting the company UUID (CompanyId) when constructing a service definition.
-This will default to the debug company UUID (0xffff)on the ESP32 if omitted.
+* **BLE Company UUID** - Bluetooth now accepts setting the company UUID (CompanyId) when constructing a service definition - This will default to the debug company UUID (0xffff)on the ESP32 if omitted
-* **Motor Upgrades** - Refactored IMotor, IPositionalMotor and IVariableSpeedMotor interfaces.
+* **Motor Upgrades** - Refactored IMotor, IPositionalMotor and IVariableSpeedMotor interfaces
-* **Persistent MQTT** - MeadowCloudConnection now uses a persistent MQTT connection.
+* **Persistent MQTT** - MeadowCloudConnection now uses a persistent MQTT connection
-* **New Sensor Interface** - Added `IStateOfCharge` interface.
+* **New Sensor Interface** - Added `IStateOfCharge` interface

 ### Meadow.Foundation